 She’s no lady when it comes to her lunch!
 Ladybugs eat aphids, one of the most destructive plant pests.
 While an adult will eat about 100 aphids a day, the Ladybug larvae eat 100 an hour!
 They also eat mites, and the smaller insects and eggs of several other plant-destroying pests.
+If you are a farmer, every expert has recommended you read articles about vulnerable plants and how each pest destroys them.
 Also, she’s cute.

 #2 The Dragonfly or Damselfly